 Like most kinds of paper, the quality of the paper can vary greatly according to the technology and how the paper manufacturer can make the paper.
 The quality of the paper also depends on the actual paperweight.

 When we talk about weights for the paper, we normally talk about GSM.
 GSM is an abbreviation of grams per square meter.
 So this means that if you took a square meter of paper and weigh it, this would be the weight or grams per square meter of that paper.

 Another important part of any corrugated cardboard is the flute.
 This is because the sizes of flute can vary as much as the cardboard.
 The size of the flute is counted as how many loops there are per linear foot.
 A double wall carton, for example, would have two rows of flutes

 If this is seeming all a bit technical – it actually is.
-There are so many variables that can distinguish which corrugated carton box is of the quality needed to protect the products.
+So many variables can distinguish which corrugated carton box is of the quality needed to protect the products.

 The Ply Value In Corrugated Carton Boxes Explained

-Now that we understand a little bit about the flutes and how a corrugated cardboard box is constructed, we can talk about the difference between what each of the cardboard ply values.
+Now that we understand a little bit about the flutes and how a corrugated cardboard box is constructed, we can talk about the difference between what each cardboard ply values.